4-8 November 2019

 - A rental car is not so expensive.
 Sharing a rental car with 3 other people for all transport during the course, can be cheaper than relying on a taxi.

-- The airport is connected directly to hotel in Lisbon South Bank - Almada by the Ring of Lisbon, the North-South Connection (Eixo Norte – Sul) and the A2.
+- The airport is connected directly to the hotel by the Ring of Lisbon and the North-South Connection (Eixo Norte – Sul).

 - Crossing the bridge, you have a marvellous view on Lisbon, the estuary and both banks of the River Tejo.